sendgrid/sendgrid-ruby/TROUBLESHOOTING.md

 `sg = SendGrid::API.new(api_key: 'SENDGRID_API_KEY')`

-In the first case SENDGRID_API_KEY is in reference to the name of the environment variable, while the second case references the actual Twilio SendGrid API Key.
+In the first case, SENDGRID_API_KEY is in reference to the name of the environment variable, while the second case references the actual Twilio SendGrid API Key.

 <a name="package-manager"></a>
 ## Using the Package Manager